Introduction

 theme(legend.position = "none",

-This stacked bar chart shows how the proportion of votes held by each candidate changes as elimination rounds progress.
+This stacked bar chart shows how the proportion of votes held by each candidate changes as elimination rounds progress, with transferred votes gradually pushing the eventual winner above the majority line.
 The grey dashed line indicates the 50% threshold needed to win.

 # Prepare data for proportion plot showing vote percentages